thoth-tech/doubtfire-astro/src/content/docs/frontend/tutor-times/tutor-times-design.md

 ### 2.7 Navigation

-The "Tutor Times" feature will be accessible through the main navigation menu within OnTrack.
+The "Marking Time" will be accessible through the main navigation menu within OnTrack.
 Clear breadcrumbs will guide users through the application.

-### 2.8 Forms and Inputs

-Input forms will include text fields for manual time input, along with resume and stop buttons for timers.
-Error handling will include validation and user-friendly error messages.

-### 2.9 Notifications
+### 2.8 Notifications

 Notifications will be displayed at the top of the dashboard, providing real-time feedback on marking progress and milestones.

-### 2.10 User Profiles
+### 2.9 User Profiles

 Tutors will have access to their profiles to view personal information and settings.